MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/04_game_library/index.md

 Here is a review of what was accomplished in this chapter:

 - Learned what a class library is and the benefits of using one.
-- Created a new MonoGame Game Library project
+- Created a new MonoGame Game Library project.
 - Added the library project as a reference to the game project.

 ## Test Your Knowledge